Shahin-Mjz/HyperSpectral_Remote_Sensing/README.md

-# Some of Hyperspectral Remote Sensing Simple Projects
+# Hyperspectral Remote Sensing Projects

 - Some of Hyperspectral Remote Sensing Simple Projects by Using Machine Learning Approaches